OptiMaL-PSE-Lab/EvalRetro/README.md

 1. **Line-Separated** file: _N_ retrosynthesis predictions per _target_ are separated by an empty line (example: [TiedTransformer](https://www.dropbox.com/home/data_retroalgs/tiedtransformer?preview=tiedtransformer_pred.csv))
 2. **Index-Separated** file: _N_ retrosynthesis predictions per _target_ are separated by different indices (example: [G<sup>2</sup>Retro](https://www.dropbox.com/home/data_retroalgs/g2retro?preview=g2retro_pred.csv))

-The data headers should contain the following columns: ["index", "target", "reactants"]
+The headers within the file should contain the following columns: ["index", "target", "reactants"]

 The configuration for the benchmarked algorithm is shown in [the config directory](./config/raw_data.json).
-Specifying the configuration is important so that the data file is processed correctly.
+Specifying the configuration is important so that the data file is processed correctly by the code.
 The structure is in json format and structured as follows:
 ```
 {